 Whether it’s giving wrong directions or causing someone a great deal of hurt, the narcissist will not take accountability for their part in the negative outcome of anything.

-However if something turns out wonderfully, they’ll be the first one to take all of the credit, even if they did nothing to deserve it.
+However, if something turns out wonderfully, they’ll be the first one to take all of the credit, even if they did nothing to deserve it.

 They Can Dish It, But Can’t Take It

 Another of their favourite tactics is to flip the script and blame you for the very things that they’re doing (projection).
-They can be extremely petty and childish, “but what about when you did/ said…”
+They can be extremely petty and childish, “But what about when you did/ said…”

 You’ll Hear the Same Stories on Repeat